croedel/MTECmqtt/README.md

 | Daxtromn  | https://daxtromn-power.com/products/ |

-## MQTT server
+## Setup & configuration
+### Prerequisites
-The MQTT server `mtec_mqtt` connects to the espressif Modbus server of you M-TEC inverter, retrieves relevant data, and writes them to a MQTT broker (https://mqtt.org/) of your choice.
+The MTECmqtt project connects to the espressif Modbus server of you M-TEC inverter, retrieves relevant data, and writes them to a MQTT broker (https://mqtt.org/) of your choice.
 MQTT provides a light-weight publish/subscribe model which is widely used for Internet of Things messaging.
 MQTT connectivity is implemented in many EMS or home automation tools.

-## Setup & configuration
-### Prerequesits
-Please make sure you have installed Python 3.8 or higher.

-As said before, the projects communicated using MQTT.
-That means, you require a MQTT server.
+That means, you obviously require a MQTT server.
 If you don't have one yet, you might want to try https://mosquitto.org/.
 You can easily install it like this:

 ```